gyorilab/emmaa/doc/dashboard/model_queries.rst

   *An example of how the unsubscribe page looks like.
 All subscribed queries for a given user is shown.
 Each query can be individually marked for unsubscription.
-All queries can be unsubscribed by ticking the box for "unsubscribe from all"*
+All queries can be unsubscribed simultaneously by ticking the box for "unsubscribe from all"*